 Van Halen had hoped to take a well-deserved break after their tour in support of Fair Warning ended in October 1981.
-But they changed their plans and kicked off the extensive Hide Your Sheep tour on July 14, 1982, in Augusta, Ga., at the Augusta Civic Center.
+But they changed their plans and kicked off the extensive Hide Your Sheep tour on July 14, 1982, at the Augusta Civic Center in Augusta, Ga.

 That's not quite how things turned out, much to the chagrin of Monk and guitarist Eddie Van Halen, who also figured things would move at a slower pace in the coming year.
-Frontman David Lee Roth had other plans.
+Frontman David Lee Roth had a different vision.

 “What we planned on doing this year, last year when we came off the Fair Warning tour, we were gonna take some time off and spend a lot of time writing and this and that," Van Halen told an interviewer in the summer of 1982.
 "Dave came up with the idea of, ‘Hey, why don’t we start off the New Year with just putting out a single?'”

 Roth wanted to do a cover of “Dancing in the Street,” made famous by Martha and the Vandellas.
 Van Halen suggested Roy Orbison's “(Oh) Pretty Woman,” which ended up taking one day to record at Sunset Sound in Los Angeles.
 Released at the beginning of the year, it turned into an unexpected hit single, and the pressure was on from the label for a full-length LP to capitalize on its success.